vishvAsa/notes/materials/plastics/_index.md

 - like wetsuits, very elastic.
 When putting a garment with spandex in the dryer, it tends to dry out and the strands break meaning the garment loses compression power.

 ## Nylon
+- light, tough.
-light, tough.
-Easily melts.
-Hydrophilic.
+- Easily melts.
+- Hydrophilic.
+Degrades (into microplastics and small threadlets) when exposed to rain and sun.